joey-qytyku/OS-90-i386/docs/Memory.md

 ### Functions Supported

-Allocating
+* Allocating
+* Getting the address

-Deleting
+* Deleting
-Resizing (+/-)
+* Resizing (+/-)

 ## Virtual Memory

 Swap files are supported.
-It is supposed to be present on the root directory of the boot disk and names SWAP.000.
+It is supposed to be present on the root directory of the boot disk and named SWAP.000.
 This file must be a 4K multiple in size.

 The virtual memory system allows programs to use more memory space than is physically present.
 It also protects from OOM errors.